MOROCCO – The Trip

 Palais de la Bahia.
 Located near Place des Ferblantiers, La Bahia (The Beautiful) boasts floor-to-ceiling decoration begun by Grand Vizier Si Moussa in the 1860s and further embellished in 1894–1900 by slave-turned-vizier Abu ‘Bou’ Ahmed.
 The painted, gilded, inlaid woodwork ceilings, doors and shutters still have the intended effect of subduing crowds, while the carved stucco is cleverly slanted downward to meet the gaze.
 Marble jali windows adorn many rooms.
 These were as good as La Hambra in Grenada, Spain (but without the fountains and grounds.

 Saadian Tombs.
 Long hidden from intrusive eyes, they were discovered by the French in 1917 along the south side of the Kasbah Mosque.
-The Saadian Empire (1517-1659) extended from Tangier to Timbuctou.
+The Saadian Empire (1517-1659) extended from Tangier to Timbuktu.
 Sultans, princes, statesmen, and many women and children are buried here under marble stones sized for the person, each with individual mosaics.
 Many are outside but several are in rooms.
-The six sultans tombs are large, raised and ornate, most in the spectacular Chamber of the Twelve Columns.
+The six sultans’ tombs are large, raised and ornate, most in the spectacular Chamber of the Twelve Columns.
 The ceilings in all rooms are spectacular.
 There was a small photographic exhibition.

 Jardin Majorelle.
 In the Ville Nouvelle, the Jardin Majorelle is a sublime mix of art deco buildings and psychedelic desert mirage.
 Yves St Laurant is the benefactor.
 I did not go here.

-In Marrakesh, we stayed in a campground (Camp Ferdaous +0524304090), 13kms north of the centre on the highway to Casablanca.
+In Marrakesh, we stayed in a campground (Camp Ferdaous +0524304090), 13 km north of the centre on the highway to Casablanca.
 We all went for about 3 hours on our first afternoon, about 9 hours on the second day and another 3 hours on our third day before departing for Essaouira and the coast.

 The truck often parks a few blocks from our destination and I paid little attention to the route on our first day.
-When we were to return at 6pm, I couldn’t find it.
+When we were to return at 6 pm, I couldn’t find it.
 I didn’t have my passport so could not stay in any accommodation.
 I eventually found one of our fellow travellers in the square who remembered where three others had stayed late to watch English football.
 They had left but the manager of the restaurant had the phone number of the campground and I eventually got a ride back with them – an amazing sequence of luck – or I would have been sleeping outside (the best would have been to go to the police and they could have looked after a place to stay – the jail!?).

-On the second day, I walked all over the medina and bought a few odds and ends including our “secret Santa” gifts.
+On the second day, I walked all over the medina and bought a few odds and ends including our “Secret Santa” gifts.
 There are some great deals here especially for leather goods.
 Prices for leather jackets, originally quoted at 3,000Dh rapidly came down to 500-700Dh.
 Expressing any interest was dangerous as the salesmen became relentless.
 Over another morning, I saw the Saadian Tombs and Palais de La Bahia.

 ESSAOUIRA (pop 70,000).